 According to the bylaws of SPIE, the Board of Directors may confer the grade of a Fellow on a member who has become distinguished through outstanding contributions in the relevant technologies, service to the Society, and service to the general optics and photonics community.
-The nominee shall be a Senior Member at the time the nomination is submitted and shall have been a voting member of the Society in any grade for a cumulative period of a minimum of ten years by the current nomination deadline.
+The nominee shall be a Senior Member at the time the nomination is submitted and shall be a current voting member of the Society.
 There is no requirement for time in grade as a Senior Member.
-For nominations received in 2014 and 2015, the requirement to be a Senior Member is waived.

 In special circumstances, a member not meeting these requirements may be elevated to the rank of Fellow by a majority vote of the Board of Directors.